DaveBullet1050/BatoceraHelpers/README/Mounting music share README.md

 `_netdev`  tells Linux to mount after the network is up
 `nofail`  tells Linux to carry on mounting and booting if the share fails (e.g. the music PC could be off)

 Obviously you can replace the IP address with a hostname, same with the share name.
-Don't forget to provide a valud username and password (unless guest access is permitted).
+Don't forget to provide a valid username and password (unless guest access is permitted).

 As you are editing files outside of /userdata, don't forget to run:
 `batocera-save-overlay`